-The connection between depression and isolation stems from the impact of each condition that is experienced by the individual.
-Many people who experience depression also have a tendency to isolate themselves as a result.
+The connection between depression and isolation stems from the impact each has on the other.
+Isolation is a common symptom of depressive disorders.
 Likewise, ongoing isolation can contribute to or worsen the existence of depression.
-It is helpful to be aware that, while depression and isolation can exist as separate entities, they are also very much intertwined.
-However, before anyone can truly understand the links between depression and isolation, it's important to fully grasp these entities individually.
+It may be helpful to be aware that while depression and isolation can exist as separate entities, they are often intertwined.

 There is no one specific cause of depression.
-However, there are a variety of factors which are linked to the development of this particular mental health issue.
+However, various factors are linked to the development of this condition.
 Environmental and hereditary factors can play a role, as can an individual's brain chemistry or exposure to trauma.
-It is not uncommon for people to develop depression when they are in situations that stress them out or wear on them emotionally.
+It is not uncommon for people to develop depression in situations that cause severe stress.

-Isolation can be more dangerous than most people realize.
-Human beings are inherently social creatures and we're wired to interact with other people.
-When this doesn't happen, that opens up the door to various mental and emotional health issues.
-In the most extreme cases, when someone has consistently lacked interactions with others, the brain can begin to manufacture experiences with others in order to combat habitual isolation.
+Isolation can be risky.
+Humans are inherently social creatures, wired to interact with others.
+When interaction doesn't occur, or a person is alone for significant periods, various mental and physical health conditions may occur.
+In the most extreme cases, when someone consistently lacks interactions with others, the brain can begin to manufacture experiences to combat habitual isolation.

 Damage To Interpersonal Relationships